Designer clock from the 3D printer with the Raspberry Pi: The Zyklochron.

 Two stepper motors are responsible for the drive.
 Since the motors need almost no power for the rotation of the rings, I decided to use very small models of the type 28BYJ-48.
 The corresponding motor controller can simply be plugged onto the Raspberry Pi.
 The big advantage of these motors is that they get by with the 5V from the Raspberry Pi power supply and don't need their own power supply.
 They also have a small gearbox built in, which is very beneficial for smooth running of the clock.

 I then installed all the components, i.e. stepper motors, the Raspberry, the motor controller and the Hall sensors in the housing.
 This was a very exciting moment, because up to this point I didn't know if all dimensions and drill holes in my construction really fit.
-Fortunately I didn't measure myself anywhere and in the end the construction looks like this:
+Fortunately I measured correctly and in the end the construction looks like this:

 The last thing left was the software.
 Finally something I am already familiar with.
 Basically, the Raspberry Pi has a wide range of programming languages that I could use to implement the software.
 I used Java, because on the one hand I have the most experience with it and on the other hand there is Pi4J, a very good library to access the GPIO ports of the Raspberry Pi.
 This library is based on WiringPi, which has to be installed on the Raspberry Pi.
 With this it is now quite simple to control all the hardware, such as the stepper motors: